adeira/universe/CONTRIBUTING.md

 Adeira Universe uses Contributor Covenant, read [the full text](/CODE_OF_CONDUCT.md) to understand what working environment we want to adhere.

+## Reporting an issue

+All the stuff in this monorepo comes from the needs of our  daily jobs.
+Your use case may differ, so any suggestion for improvement is highly welcomed.

+Have you found a bug?
+It's not pleasant, but such things happen.
+Help us to get rid of it quickly, create new issue and provide as much information as possible:
+- What is the package name and its version?
+- Did it work in previous version?
+- Which operating system, browser or node version do you use?
+- Can you share a snippet of the code where an error occurred?

+See [#104](https://github.com/adeira/universe/issues/104) for such example.

+...And don't forget it can be you who will implement necessary changes.
+See the [list of current issues](https://github.com/adeira/universe/issues) if you want to start contributing and don't know where to start.

 ## Commit messages

 Please read this legendary article first: https://chris.beams.io/posts/git-commit/